 In some cases, for example where shared parental living arrangements are in place, a child's address may be difficult to determine.
-In these circumstances the address used for child benefit purposes will normally be used, i.e. the address of the parent claiming the benefit.
-If that is not available, then the address on the NHS medical card can be used.
+In these circumstances the Local Authority will firstly ask both parents which address they would like to use for admissions purposes.
+If further information is required, the address used for child benefit purposes or the address on the NHS medical card can be used.